huwlloyd-mmu/intro-to-c-/week2practical.md

 * Add a header file called __Avatar.h__ and a C++ file called __Avatar.cpp__.
 Do this by right-clicking on the "Header Files" and "C++ Files" folders in the solution explorer, and choosing "Add new item".
 The dialog that follows should be familiar from last week.

 * Define the skeleton of the __Avatar__ class.
 We want it to have a pointer to the game, so we can get a pointer to the render window.
-Here's the header file code -- add this after the "#pragma once".
+Here's the header file code -- add this after the "#pragma once", in __Avatar.h__.

 ```c++
 #include "stdafx.h"